Ringel/OctoPrint-Delta-Calibration/README.md

 If you encounter any issues, don't hesitate to create an issue.

 # Thanks
+* Marc Ponschab.
+For the Repetier version - only minor adjustments needed to implement Marlin.
 * Gene Buckle.
 For the great plugin and for releasing it unter the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html) License.
 * Ryan Rittenhouse, SeeMeCNC's new cat herder (software developer).
 If it wasn't for his valuable assistance, this plugin simply wouldn't have worked right for a very long time.
 * David Crocker (dc42).
 For his ingenious calibration algorithm and for giving it to the community.